 It’s our opinion that the pros far outweigh the cons, but we’ll let you make your mind up for yourself!

-Two other guides you might be interested in if you’re just getting to know the German Shepherd breed are:
+Before we get into the list, two other guides we though you might be interested in if you’re just getting to know the German Shepherd breed are:

 - Should I Get A German Shepherd?
 Checklist of 19 Things To Consider